Summer School Terms and conditions

 (k) to participate in all classes, activities and excursions as required.

 8.2 The school will take the Student on Cultural Excursions as part of the service offered.
 Excursions vary dependent on session attended and the School reserves the right to alter the location of excursions depending on weather, local festivals or other external factors.
-The School will make every effort to ensure that students have the opportunity to visit Glasgow, Edinburgh and Stirling as part of the service offered.
+The School will make every effort to ensure that students have the opportunity to visit locations listed in the brochure and on its website as part of the service offered.
 Students of exceptional golfing ability will be offered the opportunity to play championship course(s) where possible.
 Written permission must be given for the Student to play any such championship course(s) and the Student shall be responsible for all fees due in relation to same, including but not limited to transport and green fees.
 In instances, where the golf coaches deem the level of the group unsuitable for a particular course, alternative arrangements to play another course or facility will be made at the discretion of the School.
 Students eligible to play championship courses will be identified by the golf coaches during the session.

 8.3 As provided in Clauses 6 and 7, the School reserves the right at any time to exclude from the session and the premises of the School and terminate this Contract in respect of any Student whose behaviour is, in the sole opinion of the School, unacceptable or an unacceptable nuisance or annoyance to other Students or to others on the premises of the School or elsewhere and Clause 5.3 (no refunds) shall apply.
 The School also reserves the right at any time (including before commencement of the course) to exclude from the course and the premises of the School and to terminate this Contract where it reasonably believes that the behaviour of the Student is likely to result in a breach of the expected standards of behaviour or to be (in the sole opinion of the School) unacceptable, or where the Student has breached the expected standards of behaviour on any other course operated by or on behalf of the School, and Clause 5.3 (no refunds) shall apply.